clebert/aws-simple/README.md

 #### Example Configuration Of An S3 Folder

-In the following an S3 folder is configured, whose contained files are accessible under the URL `mystack.example.com/assets/*` with a GET request:
+You can configure an S3 folder whose contained files can be accessed via GET request at the URL `mystack.example.com/assets/*` as follows:

 ```js
 exports.default = {